VincentVandalon/ModularLatexThesis/README.md

 Note that this supports parallel compilation for the sub-documents, so run make -j all to save a lot of time!

+# My dissertation style

+I have also included the configuration I used for my dissertation; feel free to use this code if you want to!